hamiller/tracker-search-provider/README.md

 ## Installation
 To install, simply copy the 3 files into a directory '~/.local/share/gnome-shell/extensions/tracker-search-provider@sinnix.de'
 (the directory 'tracker-search-provider@sinnix.de' has to be created first).
-Then reload your shell (you can also logout/login) and acitvate it with gnome-tweak-tool or the extensions website.
+Then reload your shell (you can also logout/login) and activate it with gnome-tweak-tool or the extensions website.
 Be sure you have the tracker framework installed and running and you have installed the GObject introspection (gir1.2-tracker package).
 You also need tracker-needle.